sahilrajput03/sahilrajput03/learn-git.md

 ## To show lines added and lines deleted log for commits

+To get lines added and lines deleted per file we can use `--numstat`:

 ```bash
 git diff a73c6a44ba HEAD --numstat
 # NOTE: ^^ Above command shows changes made after `a73c6a44ba` till current HEAD. (i.e, it doesn't include changes made in `a73c6a44ba` commit becoz thats how `git diff SHA1 SHA2` command works).